 - How many holes could they shoot into this project?

-I don’t have that pressure with my professors anymore; instead, it is with my clients now.
+I don’t have that pressure with my professors anymore; instead, it's with my clients now.
 If they don’t like it, will they refuse to pay me?
 Will I have to start over or be fired for not getting the idea of what they want to see?

 Q. Tell us about any related jobs you may have had after landscape design school working for someone else, before striking out on your own career as a landscape designer.

-I worked for the City of Toronto as a gardener in a large urban park called "High Park."
-I called it paid learning for Horticulture.
-In landscape design school I was taught to identify trees and shrubs, and the names and colors of a lot of them, as well.
-But how to work with them, prune them, plant them and tend them was not something you could learn from books.
-In that job I taught myself how to prune large overgrown shrubs and tend to delicate perennials.
+I worked for the City of Toronto as a gardener in a large urban park (High Park).
+I called it "getting paid to learn Horticulture."
+In landscape design school, I was taught to identify trees and shrubs, and the names and colors of a lot of them, as well.
+But how to work with them, prune them, plant them, and tend them was not something you could learn from books.
+In that job, I taught myself how to prune large overgrown shrubs and tend to delicate perennials.
 I was also taught about watering them and keeping things alive during harsh and hot summer droughts.
 The diversity of the hills and flat areas in the park taught me a lot about microclimates in a landscape and how different conditions could support or kill different plants.

 My boss then asked me to try out sales work by selling his landscaping jobs with the other end of his company.
 This was where I was taught to price jobs in detail and present contracts to clients.
 I believe it was this job that taught me how to deal with customers on a one-on-one basis.
 My landscape design school program combined with my product knowledge and horticultural background made me able to suggest so many things and give the client a great understanding of the work.